pwintz/pwintz.github.io/_writing-tips/best-notation-is-no-notation.md

 ---
 layout: single
 title: |
-    The Best Notation is No Notation
+    The Best Notation is (Sometimes) No Notation
 excerpt:
 tags: writing
 source: P.R.
 Halmos in "How to Write Mathematics", section 15, p.
 40. Nicholas J. Higham in "Handbook of Writing for the Mathematical Sciences", p.
 28.
 ---

+As mathematicians, we are sometimes tempted to provide a symbol for every quantity or object in our paper, but this deteriorates the work's readability as it overloads the reader.
-As P.R.
-Halmos wrote, "the best notation is no notation."
+P.R.
+Halmos once wrote, "the best notation is no notation."
 If you can avoid introducing a new symbol, then the text is often more clear and the reader has one less thing to remember.

-A rule of thumb is to never use a letter only once.
+One rule of thumb in this vein is to never use a symbol only once.
 Consider the following definition:

 > A function $f$ is called a _homeomorphism_ if it is continuous and has a continuous inverse.